 - There has been a procedural irregularity in the FSAC procedure which has had a demonstrable impact on the outcome.

-With the exception of students from China Queen’s College (see Regulation 6), students cannot appeal directly to the CSAC without first appealing to the FSAC.
+With the exception of students from INTO Queen's, China Queen’s College (see Regulation 6) and students appealing a decision of the Fitness to Continue in Study Panel (see Regulation 7), students cannot appeal directly to the CSAC without first appealing to the FSAC.

 - Dismiss the appeal, with reasons, and confirm the original decision against which the appeal was made.